EvotecIT/SectigoCertificateManager/PLAN.md

   - [x] Convert certificate-centric cmdlets (`Get/Export/Remove/Update-SectigoCertificate`, `Get-SectigoCertificateKeystoreLink`, status/revocation) to derive from `AsyncPSCmdlet`.
 - [x] Gradually convert remaining cmdlets (`Get-SectigoOrders*`, `Wait-SectigoOrder`, etc.) where async semantics provide clear benefit.
 - [x] Keep synchronous behaviour for simple, quick operations where async does not materially improve UX.
+- [x] Introduce typed enums for core certificate operations and surface them through facades and cmdlets:
+  - [x] Use `CertificateStatus` for all service-level status filters (`CertificateService.ListAsync`, `ListDetailedAsync`, `ListExpiringAsync`) and for the `Status` parameter on `Get-SectigoCertificate`.
+  - [x] Introduce `DcvMode` enum for domain-control validation and use it in `RenewCertificateRequest`, `AdminSslManualRenewRequest`, `AdminSslReplaceRequest`, and related Admin device models.
+  - [x] Map `DcvMode` consistently to legacy/Admin string values in low-level clients (`CertificatesClient`, `AdminSslClient`, `AdminDeviceClient`) while keeping PowerShell/CLI surfaces strongly typed.

 ## 9a.
 Expiring certificates & progress (Admin API)